ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 </div>

-Concerning enums with fields in particular, the corresponding types in C (or C++) are not obvious, cf. [RFC 2195 @RFC-2195].
+Concerning enumerations with fields in particular, the corresponding types in C (or C++) are not obvious, cf. [RFC 2195 @RFC-2195].

-Automated tools to generate bindings, such as [rust-bindgen] or [cbindgen], may be of help in making types consistent between C and Rust.
+Automated tools to generate bindings, such as [`rust-bindgen`] or [`cbindgen`], may be of help in making types consistent between C and Rust.

 <div class="reco" id="FFI-AUTOMATE" type="Recommendation" title="Use automatic binding generator tools">